 A very popular and quite effective staking plan that can if used correctly, keep your stakes well under control.
-The staking plan is quite complex and its day was very well regarded.
+The staking plan is quite complex and in its day was very well regarded.
 The retirement staking plan is best described using rules.
-The rules can be explained so:
+The rules can be explained as so:

 For the first bet at beginning of every betting sequence the following applies:

 Stake = Percentage of start bank (normally 1%)